Talk to your child about baptism

 - Do you know and love Jesus and are you trusting in Him to save you?

-- Do you want to go public with your faith today and tell the world that you are ready to follow Him for all your life and live your life to love and serve Him?
+- Do you want to go public with your faith today and tell the world that you are ready to follow Him and live your life to love and serve Him?